chef/chef-web-docs/chef_master/source/resource_apt_repository.rst

 ==========================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/resource_apt_repository.rst>`__

-Use the **apt_repository** resource to additional APT repositories.
-Adding a new repository will update apt package cache immediately.
+Use the **apt_repository** resource to specify additional APT repositories.
+Adding a new repository will update APT package cache immediately.

 *New in Chef Client 12.9.*